Understanding Flu A and the Common Cold

 When to Seek Emergency Care

-Seek immediate medical attention if you or someone you care for experiences:
+Seek immediate attention if you or someone you care for experiences:

 These signs may indicate serious complications requiring urgent care.